dansmyers/AI/README.md

 If you earn a grade between 60% and 79%, you'll receive **partial credit** for an assignment, discussed in more detail below.
 If you earn a grade below 60%, you receive **no credit** for that assignment.

-You must make a reasonable attempt on every part of an assignment to receive full credit for it.
+You must make a reasonable attempt on every part of an assignment to receive credit for it.

 ### Letter Grades

 **To earn a B**, you must meet the following criteria:

 1. Earn satisfactory credit on all of the regular homework assignments during the entire semester.
-2. Pass the midterm and final exams with a grade of at least 80% on each.
-3. Complete each portion of the research project in a satisfactory fashion.
+2. Earn satisfactory credit on each end-of-sprint quiz

 **If you fail to complete the requirements for a B**, your grade will be adjusted downwards according to the following table: